ibilalkayy/ibilalkayy/README.md

 I am a:

-- Contributor: [Trace Machina - Nativelink](https://nativelink.com) is a build cache & remote execution system that accelerates software compilation.
-- Maintainer: [Roamer](https://roamer.cafe) focuses on the projects of my interest and keeps monetization in mind.
 - Creator: [YouTube channel](https://www.youtube.com/@coderoamer) which has 350+ videos, 64k+ viewers and 2000+ subscribers.
 - Writer: [Hashnode](https://ibilalkayy.hashnode.dev/) which has 150+ followers, 90+ blogs and 12k+ viewers.
 - Community Builder: [AWS community](https://aws.amazon.com/developer/community/community-builders/) which has more than 100k members.